 Mortgage Deposit Gift Letter Notes

-Proving funds – Proof of donor’s funds may be requested if the donor lives overseas.
-Your broker will inform you if proof of donor’s funds has been requested.
+Proof of donor’s funds can often be requested.
+Your broker will inform you if proof of donor’s funds will be requested.

 Potential complications with mortgage gifted deposits that you should be aware of